vnathalye/dc-woocommerce-multi-vendor/readme.txt

 > - [Advanced Frontend Manager](https://wc-marketplace.com/product/wcmp-frontend-product-manager)
 > - [Vendor Membership](https://wc-marketplace.com/product/wcmp-vendor-membership/)
 > - [Add-ons Bundle](https://wc-marketplace.com/wcmp-bundle/)

+<strong>You:</strong> [Got ya!]
+So, you have just tweaked the game in your favor.
+Others offer "pro" and you have your own bagful of paid "add-ons".
+Right?

+<strong>Riley:</strong> Nope.
+These add-ons are completely optional and some of them are even free.
+We keep these features outside of core plugin to make marketplace owner's life simple, without overloading them with unnecessary features/settings.
+If you don't need them why bother.

 <strong>You:</strong> [Still sceptical] But, pro version is not just about features.
 They also include friendly support, prompt reply, and quick resolution.
 What about that?